c-sh0/santacruz/README.md

       nuclei -report-config conf/santacruz.yml -u <target>
    ```

-## Viewing and Extracting data
+## Viewing data
-Since your data now lives in Elasticsearch it can be searched, extracted, parsed, and viewed via the Kibana Dashboard or by just about anything that supports http(s) and json.
-This makes it easy for reporting and/or importing into other tools. `santasearch.py` is a command line tool created for doing just that. *See: <a href="scripts/README.md" target="_blank">scripts/README.md</a> for more information*
+Since your data now lives in Elasticsearch it can be searched, parsed, and viewed via the Kibana Dashboard or by just about anything that supports http(s) and json.
+This makes it easy for reporting and/or importing into other tools. `santasearch.py` is a command line tool for doing just that. *See: <a href="scripts/README.md" target="_blank">scripts/README.md</a> for more information*

 ## Todo
    * More stuff